Tanusio Thopia

 Tanusio Thopia or Tanush Thopia (Tanush Topia fl.
 1329–38) was an Albanian count that served Princes of Taranto Philip I and Robert, and Dukes of Durazzo John and Charles.
-He had domains in Matia.
+He had domains in Mat.

 Background

 Under Philip I, the Kingdom of Albania was restricted to roughly the modern Durrës District.
 Upon the death of Philip I in 1332, there were various claims on his domains within the Angevin family.
 The rights of the Duchy of Durazzo (Durrës) and the Kingdom of Albania together were given to John of Gravina with a sum of 5,000 pounds of gold.
 After his death in 1336, his dominions in Albania passed to his son Charles, Duke of Durazzo.
 During this period there were different Albanian noble families who began consolidating their power and domains.
 One of them was the Thopia family whose domains were in central Albania.
 The Serbs were pressing hard in their direction and the Albanian nobles found a natural ally in the Angevins.
 Alliance with Albanian leaders was also crucial to the safety of the Kingdom of Albania, especially during the 1320s and 1330s.
 Most prominent among these leaders were the Thopias, ruling in an area between the rivers Mat and Shkumbin, and the Muzaka family in the territory between the rivers Shkumbin and Vlorë.
 They saw the Angevins as protectors of their domains and made alliances.
 During 1336–1337 Charles had various successes against Serb forces in central Albania.